Article I: Bill of Rights

 American citizens enjoy certain rights, over and above the rights of all persons who come under American jurisdiction.
 This section spells out those additional rights, starting with a definition of American citizenship.

 American citizenship was not explicitly defined in the 1787 Constitution.
-Section 3.1 of this Constitution II provides clarity on this matter.
+Article I Section 3.1 of this Constitution II provides clarity on this matter.

 Adapted from the 1787 Constitution, Amendment 2.
 This version of the Second Amendment ensures that an individual citizen may own a weapon, but may be prohibited by law from owning a nuclear weapon, warship, fighter jet, fully automatic machine gun, and other military-grade weapons.